alexmurray/ubuntu-security-podcast/content/episode/episode-231.md

 ## Overview {#overview}

-A look into CISA's Known Exploited Vulnerability Catalogue is on minds this week, plus we look at vulnerability updates for gdb, Ansible, CUPS, libheif, Roundcube, the Linux kernel and more.
+A look into CISA's Known Exploited Vulnerability Catalogue is on our minds this week, plus we look at vulnerability updates for gdb, Ansible, CUPS, libheif, Roundcube, the Linux kernel and more.